UniMelb-Day-Lab/Pmalariae_Microsat_PCR/README.md

 The semi-nested PCR protocol and cycling conditions were modified to maximize amplification success, particularly for DBS samples from low-density _P. malariae_ infections.

 ### Round 1
-Each first-round of this semi-nested PCR was carried out in a total volume of 25 µL, comprising 5 µL of gDNA template, with final concentrations of 1X buffer, 3 mM of MgCl₂, 0.4 mM of dNTP mix, 0.04 µM of each primer (i.e., Primer 1-4, forward and reverse), 1.2 units of GoTaq G2 Hot Start polymerase (Promega), and nuclease-free water.
+Each first-round of this semi-nested PCR was carried out in a total volume of 25 µL, comprising 5 µL of gDNA template, with final concentrations of 1X buffer, 3 mM of MgCl₂, 0.4 mM of dNTP mix, 0.04 µM of each primer (i.e., Primer 1-4, forward and reverse; see Table 1), 1.2 units of GoTaq G2 Hot Start polymerase (Promega), and nuclease-free water.

-The first-round PCRs were multiplexed (i.e., three separate PCR reactions each containing four different sets of primers).
+The first-round PCRs were multiplexed (i.e., three separate PCR reactions each containing four different sets of primers)(see Table 1).

 _Note: The same PCR protocol was used for all three first round multiplex reactions (i.e., Multiplex 1, Multiplex 2, and Multiplex 3)._

 #### Table 2.
 Round 1 PCR mastermix.